HerrmuttLobby/chord-splitter/README.md

 Changelog :
 -----------

+0.7 :
+* choice for sort algorythm ( up or down for now )

 0.6 :
 * the note on is sent only once for each note until its index changes